zdharma-continuum/zdharma-continuum.github.io/_posts/2018-08-19-Zplugin-to-have-a-binary-module.markdown

 tags: zplugin
 ---

-As most of Zsh users know, there are binary Zsh modules, like for example `zsh/datetime`.
+As most of Zsh users know, there exist binary Zsh modules, like for example `zsh/datetime`.
-The modules extend Zshell, take the mentioned module as an example – it provides a global variable `$EPOCHSECONDS` holding unix time-stamp.
-Not everybody know that those written in C goodies can come from outside of Zsh installation.
+The modules extend Zshell, take the mentioned module as an example – it provides a global variable `$EPOCHSECONDS` holding unix time-stamp.<!-- more --> Not everybody know that those written in C goodies can come from outside of Zsh installation.
 Such module is compiled standalone using Zshell C headers and if everything goes right, can be loaded into Zsh just like that.